 The Minister of Culture and Communication presented four axes for the development of art and culture in the public space:

 > By supporting their presence through new modes of financing (an intervention fund is under consideration as part of the bill creation), but also by encouraging labeled structures to program more outside the walls and in the public space; Finally, thanks to the strengthening of the 1% artistic, which allows to devote part of the budget of the works of public constructions, especially in schools, to the commission of an artist’s work.

 > Better support for the street arts with €800,000 in new measures in 2016: through aid to 10 companies, 3 of which are supported in terms of their reach (KomplexKapharnaum, Pagai Opera and Poetic Commando Blowers), 7 residency projects and 2 artistic factory workshops; through a revaluation this year to 200,000 € of the minimum state support for the National Centers of Arts of the Street and Public Space, revaluation that will benefit six of these CNAREP.

-> By placing art at the heart of urban change: first, through a sustained dialogue with local and regional authorities, which choose to support this approach; Then, by pursuing territorial development schemes with visual arts actors as well as for street arts; finally, through a reflection to better support the hosting of events, especially in downtown areas.
+> By placing art at the heart of urban change: first, through a sustained dialogue with local and regional authorities, which choose to support this approach; then, by pursuing territorial development schemes with visual arts actors as well as for street arts; finally, through reflection to better support the hosting of events, especially in downtown areas.